 10 Best DIY Hacks for Saving Money on Electricity

-By NOPEC on August 6, 2018
+By NOPEC on April 18, 2019

-Most of us sleep better when the house is a bit cooler than we’d like it when we’re awake, but did you know that you can actually save money by turning your thermostat down at night?
+Most of us sleep better when the house is a bit cooler than we’d like it when we’re awake, but did you know that you can actually save money on your electric bill by turning your thermostat down at night?
 Because it’s cooler outside at night, it takes a lot less energy to cool the house.
 Most houses will stay cool all morning, and you won’t have to run the air conditioner again until late afternoon.

 A home’s electrical furnace system needs regular maintenance to run efficiently.
 If you never change your furnace filters, you’re not only putting you and your family at risk with dangerous allergens, you are also potentially ruining your heating and cooling system.
 Change filters at least once at the beginning of fall and again in spring for optimal performance.
 A dirt-clogged filter won’t run as efficiently, making your system work harder and use more energy.

-3. Unplug it if you’re not using it.
+3. Unplug it if You're Not Using It

-4. Throw in the towel.
+4. Throw in the Towel

 That’s right, when you dry your next load of laundry, throw in a dry towel with it.
-A dry towel will help soak up the excess water that many washing machines leave in your clothes and will markedly reduce your drying times. .Even if you have a gas dryer, you can still save money on electricity.
+A dry towel will help soak up the excess water that many washing machines leave in your clothes and will markedly reduce your drying times.
+Even if you have a gas dryer, you can still save money on your electric bill.
 The less the dryer is running, the more you save.

-6. Wash full loads of laundry
+6. Wash Full Loads of Laundry

-7. Turn off the lights.
+7. Turn Off the Lights

 Set your refrigerator for 40 degrees.
 Many people will tell you to set your refrigerator between 35-38 degrees, but there really is no need for that.
 Have you ever reached into the back of the fridge and grabbed a frozen-solid stick of butter?
 Keeping the temperature on your refrigerator set too low will cause it to run less efficiently, costing you money and leaving your refrigerated foods frozen.